git-haan/Git-haan/README.md

 You can click the Preview link to take a look at your changes.
 --->

-# 👋 Hi, I'm Ishaan
+## Hey, I'm Ishaan 👋🏽

-Welcome to my GitHub!
-I'm a passionate Computer Science student imersed in a world of architecting solutions and sculpting captivating frontends. 🌟
+I'm a passionate Computer Science student imersed in a world of architecting solutions and sculpting captivating frontends.
+- Check out my [website](https://ishaan.tech/) to see what I'm up to.
+- Play my [game](https://pixel-portfolio-five.vercel.app/) to learn more about me.

 <!---
 ## About Me ℹ️